 Verifying your identity: PostIdent or Video Call

 For those German bank accounts which operate exclusively online, there is no way during the application process that you are able to physically verify your identity.

 Most online banks nowadays use various third-party apps and services to verify your identity via video call through your smartphone or laptop’s camera.

 There are a few players in the market offering this which act on behalf of the bank.

 Why has my application to a certain bank been rejected?

-A common frustration in the process of how to open a German bank account as a newly arrived foreigner with no credit history in Germany is that some banks may refuse to accept applications for Girokonten (current accounts or checking accounts) from foreigners who have just landed in Germany.
+A common frustration in the process of how to open a German bank account is that some banks may refuse to accept applications from foreigners who have just arrived in Germany.

 There is are 2 simple reasons for this: